If you are investing in the stock market, you might have listened to this phrase, “drawdown.” If not, you need to understand this crucial term.

 Before defining what drawdown is?
 Let’s look at a scenario.

-You are an active investor and invested around 10 lakhs in May 2024, and by October 2024, your portfolio reached a peak of 14 lakhs, which is 40% returns and that’s a good amount of return.
+You are an active investor and invested around 10 lakhs in May 2024, and by October 2024, your portfolio reached a peak of 14 lakhs, which is 40% returns, and that’s a good amount of return.
 But you haven’t sold it.

-But we need to understand something here: from a peak of 40 Lakhs, it reached 17 lakhs.
+But we need to understand something here: from a peak of 14 lakhs, it reached 11.7 lakhs.
+Which is almost a reduction of 2.3 lakhs.

-And is this your loss?
-No, it is not a loss as you haven’t sold, so then what is this?
-Drawdown.
 A drawdown refers to the decline in the value of an investment from its peak to its lowest point before recovering.
-It’s measured as a percentage, showing how much the asset or portfolio has dropped before bouncing back.
+It is measured in terms of percentage, which shows how much the asset or portfolio has dropped before bouncing back.

 But when and why do drawdowns happen?